-With the recent advent of in situ Lu-Hf dating facilitated by LA-ICP-MS/MS, a new frontier of in situ dating opportunities has emerged (e.g., Glorie et al., 2023; Simpson et al., 2021, 2022; Yu et al., 2024).
+With the recent advent of in situ Lu-Hf dating facilitated by laser ablation inductively coupled plasma mass spectrometry equipped with collision/reaction cell technology (LA-ICP-MS/MS), a new frontier of in situ dating opportunities has emerged (e.g. Glorie et al., 2023; Simpson et al., 2021, 2022; Yu et al., 2024).
 In this contribution, we first appraise in situ Lu-Hf isotopic data from monazite reference materials and in-house secondary reference materials by comparing calculated Lu-Hf dates with published U-Pb dates.
 We then compare the results of in situ Lu-Hf and U-Pb geochronology from monazites that record a protracted history of fluid-driven dissolution and re-precipitation.
 Monazite Lu-Hf dating by LA-ICP-MS/MS was recently demonstrated using an iCap TQ instrument (Wu et al., 2024).
 However, this instrumental approach lacks axial ion acceleration and the ability to set a wait time between isotope jumps.
-These limitations affect sensitivity and induce undesirable isobaric interferences, hindering the exploration of in situ monazite Lu-Hf dating to its full potential.
-Here we present monazite Lu-Hf data acquired using an Agilent 8900x mass-spectrometer, with demonstrated better performance for heavy ions, and show that even in complex systems with protracted thermal histories, monazite Lu-Hf dating yields robust geochronometric data that can be used to interrogate U-Pb dates.
-In situ Lu-Hf dating of monazite can resolve multiple age populations from single grains and thus may be useful in cases where the U-Pb system has been compromised by Pb-loss,

-50 non-radiogenic Pb contamination, excess 206Pb due to 230Th uptake, low U concentration, or a combination of these factors.
+These limitations affect sensitivity and induce undesirable isobaric interferences, hindering the exploration of in situ monazite Lu-Hf dating from reaching its full potential.
+Here we present monazite Lu-Hf data acquired using an Agilent 8900x mass spectrometer, with demonstrated better performance for heavy ions, and show that even in complex systems with protracted thermal histories, monazite Lu-Hf dating yields robust geochronometric data that can be used to interrogate U-Pb dates.
+In situ Lu-Hf dating of monazite can resolve multiple age populations from single grains and thus may be useful in cases where the U-Pb system has been compromised by Pb loss, non-radiogenic Pb contamination, excess 206Pb due to 230Th uptake, low U concentration, or a combination of these factors.